Engineering

 Priority = urgency: How soon does this need to be fixed?
 A critical bug in production is high priority.
 A critical bug in a feature that hasn't launched yet might be medium priority.

-8. One bug per report
+8. File one bug per report (clean issue tracking matters)

 Resist the temptation to bundle multiple issues into one report.
 "The checkout page has three problems" is three bugs, not one.
 Each issue needs its own report so it can be assigned, tracked, and resolved independently.